 - Tachycardia (Rapid Heart Rate)

-When the body becomes aware that there is low oxygen in the blood, the heart rate often goes up to try to circulate more oxygenated blood to vital organs.
-You may note the following signs:
+When the body becomes aware that there is low oxygen in the blood, the heart rate often goes up to try to circulate more oxygenated blood to vital organs, resulting in

 - Beating or pounding heartbeat